HL7/davinci-deqm/source/pages/guidance.md

     -  Multiple MeasureReport may reference the same instance of a resource.

--   Consumers and Producers *should* both use a common clinical quality language (CQL) that would allow the same measures to be applied in healthcare and at the aggregator.
+-   Both Consumers and Producers *should* use a common clinical quality language (CQL) that would allow the same measures to be applied in healthcare and at the aggregator.
 This would also enable the application of the same measures across populations that span multiple Consumers (such as payers).
+Using common measures across payers reduces development burden for FHIR implementers.

 ## DEQM MeasureReport Profiles